EvanGuanSF/Wondering-Wandering/README.md

 3. Get and install Docker and docker-compose via installer or command line package manager.
 Get, install, and configure according to:
      - Windows/MacOS: https://docs.docker.com/get-started/
      - Linux (Pick whichever distro you have in the left menu): https://docs.docker.com/install/linux/docker-ce/ubuntu/
-5. __IMPORTANT: Remove the word "Backup" from the filenames in the auth folder, then update the files in the folder with correct server configuration information.__
+5. __IMPORTANT: Rename '.env.template' to '.env' in the root folder of the repository.
+Be sure to change the default provided values to values that are relevant to your needs.__
 6. Modify the AboutMe.txt file in views/public to fit your needs.
 7. Add a picture with the name 'me.png' to /views/public/img Add and populate /views/public/files with a resume.pdf so the resume link works (or modify navbar.html and remove it).
 8. Add your own projects to the MySQL database.
 Variable names should be relatively straightforward, and match with client-side naming.